-Hiring a professional valuer in Kenya is important because a professional valuer has a peculiar understanding of the property market and is able to forecast what might happen in the future.
+Hiring professional valuers in Kenya is important because they have a peculiar understanding of the property market and is able to forecast what might happen in the future.
 With access to historical facts of the market and of the changing trends, a professional valuer will ensure utmost accuracy on his opinion of value.
 A professional valuer is also able to do the following

 - Due Diligence:

 A professional valuer carries out due diligence (if instructed separately) while undertaking the valuation.
 Valuers have the basic understanding to interpret various elements of the property.
 Such include encroachment to road reserves, boundaries, illegal title deeds which come as a result of grabbing public land and double registration of title deeds.

 The property valuation in Kenya process aims at establishing the highest and best use (if instructed separately) of the property.
 Professional valuers in Kenya have the capability of analyzing/studying the market and consequently advising on how best to use the property in order to realize maximum returns.